Computational quantum transport: a scattering approach perspective: Physical observables: the Non-equilibrium Green's function approach

-This equation is often (somewhat abusively) referred to as the Landauer formula.
+This equation was first derived in \cite{caroli1971} and is the NEGF counterpart to the Landauer formula.
+Nevertheless it is often (somewhat abusively) referred to as the Landauer formula.
 It automatically satisfies two important requirements: the absence of incoming currents at equilibrium (note that there may be persistent currents inside the scattering region), and the global conservation of current $\sum_a I_a = 0$.

-To conclude this section, we end with the proof that Eq.~\eqref{eq:negf-landauer} is indeed equivalent to the (original) scattering matrix version of the Landauer formula.
-Inserting Eq.~\eqref{eq:Gamma2} and Eq.~\eqref{eq:Gamma2_inc} in Eq.~\eqref{eq:negf-landauer} and using the invariance of the trace under cyclic permutation, we get
+To conclude this section, we end with the proof that Eq.~\eqref{eq:negf-landauer} is indeed equivalent to the (original) scattering matrix version of the Landauer formula Eq.~\eqref{eq:general_landauer}.
+Inserting Eqs.~\eqref{eq:Gamma2} and \eqref{eq:Gamma2_inc} in Eq.~\eqref{eq:negf-landauer} and using the invariance of the trace under cyclic permutation, we get

-where the $\Phi_{\mathrm{p}+}^{a(b)}$ matrix is restricted to the modes of lead $a$ ($b$). we have introduced a new object $S^{ab}$,
+where the $\Phi_{\mathrm{p}+}^{a(b)}$ matrix is restricted to the modes of lead $a$ ($b$).
+We have introduced a new object $S^{ab}$,